Fish Creek Open Space Area, City of Maplewood

 Maplewood had been interested in adding this land to their open space for the past 20 years but it was privately owned and never came up for sale.
 That is, not until 2011.

 When the property went on the market, Maplewood’s Parks and Recreation department needed time to get funding in place.
 Not wanting to miss out to another buyer, they approached the Fund for assistance.
-We used our Mississippi Revolving Fund, to purchase the property and plan to hold it for two years so Maplewood can raise the necessary funds to make it part of Fish Creek.
+We used our Mississippi Revolving Fund, to purchase the property and held it for two years so Maplewood could raise the necessary funds to take ownership.